Law Office Of Paul L. Urich, P.A.

 If you are considering filing for divorce, it is important to remember that your marital debt will be just as much a part of your final property settlement as your savings, house and family cars.
 If you don’t think you will be able to repay your portion of marital debt you are forced to accept as part of the divorce settlement, you may need to file for bankruptcy.
 The timing of the filing is important to get the best debt relief, however.
 In some instances, you may be better served to file for bankruptcy prior to the divorce; in other cases, the reverse might be true.

-At the Law Office of Paul L. Urich, P.A., we represent individuals heading into divorce with a heavy debt load.
-Talk to us before you file for divorce.
-We will explain the bankruptcy process and how both parties can often avoid the burden of excess debt by filing as a married couple.
-In the event you are unable to file as a family, we can help you restructure or eliminate your personal debt to avoid a heavy debt burden resulting from the final settlement.
+At the Law Office of Paul L. Urich, P.A., I represent individuals heading into divorce with a heavy debt load.
+Talk to me before you file for divorce.
+I can explain the bankruptcy process and how both parties can often avoid the burden of excess debt by filing as a married couple.
+In the event you are unable to file as a family, I can help you restructure or eliminate your personal debt to avoid a heavy debt burden resulting from the final settlement.

 What If Your Spouse Accepts The Debt?